-Equated Instructional Non-Medical Staff Salaries
+Equated Non-Medical Instructional Staff Salaries

-Institutions reported the number of full-time nonmedical instructional staff and their salary outlays by academic rank, gender, and the number of months worked (9-, 10-, 11-, and 12-months).
-Salary outlays for staff who worked 10-, 11-, and 12-months were equated to 9-months of work by multiplying the outlays reported for 10-months by 0.90, the outlays reported for 11 months by 0.818, and the outlays reported for 12-months by 0.75.
+Institutions report the number of full-time non-medical instructional staff and their salary outlays by academic rank, gender, and the number of months worked (9-, 10-, 11-, and 12-months).
+Salary outlays for staff who worked 10-, 11-, and 12-months were equated to 9-months of work by multiplying the outlays reported for 10-months by 0.90, the outlays reported for 11 months by 0.818, and the outlays reported for 12- months by 0.75.
 The equated 10-, 11-, and 12-outlays were then added to the outlays for instructional staff that worked 9-months to generate a total 9-month equated salary outlay.
-The total 9-month equated outlay was then divided by total number of instructional non-medical staff to determine an equated 9-month average salary.
+The total 9-month equated outlay was then divided by total number of non-medical instructional staff to determine an equated 9-month average salary.
 This calculation was done for each academic rank.
 Salary outlays were not reported for staff that work less than 9-months and were excluded.